 Christian Living Communities (CLC) owns and runs Someren Glen.
 CLC was founded right here in Denver with a deep commitment to care for area seniors.
 Today CLC serves more than 1,000 older adults of every belief in many innovative senior living communities in Colorado and the Midwest.

 Someren Glen’s mission infuses everything we do: “To enrich the quality and dignity of life for older adults through services and care that reflect Christian love, respect, and compassion toward each individual.”

 Here’s a glimpse into the warm inviting environment you’ll find in our senior living community.
 Discover the wonderful people, the beautiful setting and a world of possibilities.

 Someren Glen is a Life Plan rental community with a one-time community fee, not a large entrance fee.
 We offer a broad continuum of care and a wide variety of living options.
-Someren Glen has been awarded the Masterpiece Living distinction as a Certified Center for Successful Aging.
 We consistently receive high ratings from comprehensive audits by the U.S. Government Centers for Medicare & Medicaid Services.